Advertiser Disclosure

 Final Thoughts

 Global Airlines has displayed ambitions as large as the airplanes it chose to fly, but so far it hasn’t sold a flight.
-This may be about to change.
+That’s changed, now that tickets are on sale.

 Alberto Riva's image